ClickHouse/ClickHouse/docs/en/sql-reference/statements/create/table.md

 `DEFLATE_QPL` — [Deflate compression algorithm](https://github.com/intel/qpl) implemented by Intel® Query Processing Library.
 Some limitations apply:

 -   DEFLATE_QPL is experimental and can only be used after setting configuration parameter `allow_experimental_codecs=1`.
--   DEFLATE_QPL only works if ClickHouse was compiled with support for AVX2 or AVX512 instructions
+-   DEFLATE_QPL only works if ClickHouse was compiled with support for AVX2 or AVX512 instructions.
+Refer to [Build Tips](https://github.com/ClickHouse/ClickHouse/tree/master/contrib/qpl-cmake/doc/build.md) for more details.
--   DEFLATE_QPL works best if the system has a Intel® IAA (In-Memory Analytics Accelerator) offloading device
+-   DEFLATE_QPL works best if the system has a Intel® IAA (In-Memory Analytics Accelerator) offloading device.
+Refer to [IAA Setup](https://intel.github.io/qpl/documentation/get_started_docs/installation.html#accelerator-configuration) and [IAA Benchmark](https://github.com/ClickHouse/ClickHouse/tree/master/contrib/qpl-cmake/doc/benchmark.md) for more details.
 -   DEFLATE_QPL-compressed data can only be transferred between ClickHouse nodes compiled with support for AVX2/AVX512

 ### Specialized Codecs